davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 {% endhighlight %}

 Some (eg arithmetic), we can easily add to `env` variable, and some do not.
-Therefore we need to extend checking in `eval` function.
-We will add check on function name.
+Therefore, we need to extend the checking in `eval` function.
+We will add a check for function name.
-For example, code bellow demonstrate `quote` and `if` functions:
+For example, the code below will demonstrate `quote` and `if` functions:
 {% highlight ruby %}
 def eval(exp, env)
   # ...